davideger/blog/mourning_moore.md

 on labeled photos from Cornell's [Macaulay Library](https://www.macaulaylibrary.org/).
-Thanks to crazy python compiler tricks like [JAX](https://github.com/google/jax), [pytorch](https://pytorch.org/) and Nvidia's [CUDA](https://developer.nvidia.com/cuda-toolkit), you can write codes in beautifully short Python and they gets jit’d into massively parallel programs that take advantage of thousands of GPU, CPU, or TPU cores and blindingly fast matrix multiplies.
+Thanks to crazy python compiler tricks like [JAX](https://github.com/google/jax), [pytorch](https://pytorch.org/) and Nvidia's [CUDA](https://developer.nvidia.com/cuda-toolkit), you can write codes in beautifully short Python and they get jit’d into massively parallel programs that take advantage of thousands of GPU, CPU, or TPU cores and their blindingly fast matrix multiplies.

 My computer is about 8 years old, from a time when good consumer CPUs had 4 cores, and long before those instantaneous matrix multiplying tensor cores were a